thatdocslady/stgovirt.github.io/source/feature/node/subpackages.html.md

 ### Testing

-The ovirt-node project will generate the bellow rpms and the ovirt-node-lib and ovirt-node-lib-config (the 'core' of ovirt-node) must be installed **without** the dependency of **ovirt-node-tui-installer** and **ovirt-node-tui-setup**.

-*   ovirt-node-plugin-snmp-logic
-*   ovirt-node-plugin-cim-logic
-*   ovirt-node-lib
-*   ovirt-node-lib-config
-*   ovirt-node- cli-tools
-*   ovirt-node-tui-installer
-*   ovirt-node-tui-setup
-*   ovirt-node-lib-legacy

-**Example of testing**:

-*   Install CentOS6
-*   Downloaded the new ovirt-node packages (listed above) to EL6 platform
-*   Install ovirt-node-lib and ovirt-node-lib-config and via yum and their depedency (no need any tui package)
+Build ovirt node project and it should generate the following rpms: ovirt-node-plugin-snmp-logic, ovirt-node-plugin-cim-logic, ovirt-node-lib, ovirt-node-lib-config, ovirt-node- cli-tools, ovirt-node-tui-installer, ovirt-node-tui-setup, ovirt-node-lib-legacy.
+In the end, you could install the 'core' of ovirt-node, like: ovirt-node-lib and ovirt-node-lib-config without the tui subpackages.

 ### Documentation / External references